vgeladaris/HashTrack/README.md

 ```

 ### Notes
+* The driver's device must have location services turned on.
+* The driver's link must only be used by his device only.
 * The client's link can be used by multiple devices.
-* The driver's link must only be used by his device only.
 * The link should not be closed at any point during delivery.